Skip to main content

 • Do not reuse ciphertexts across multiple API requests: reused ciphertexts will cause those requests to be rejected.

-These practices ensure secure and compliant use of developer-controlled wallets.
+These practices ensure secure and compliant use of dev-controlled wallets.